 The way consumers pay is changing—in-store and online.
-Enhanced mobile wallets now make it easier than ever to make purchases.
+Enhanced mobile wallets and contactless technology now make it easier than ever to make purchases.
 Here’s what you need to know about making fast, secure payments at home or on the go.

 Much like a physical wallet, a mobile wallet* is a single place to store your credit and debit cards.
 The main difference is that a mobile wallet lives on your smart device in the form of an app.
 In order to use your mobile wallet in stores, you generally need a smartphone or smartwatch running a newer operating system and with near-field communication (NFC) technology.

 Apple Pay®, Google PayTM and Samsung Pay® are a few popular mobile wallet services.
 Simply add a card to the app, and you can use your device to make payments at millions of stores, including McDonald’s, 7-Eleven, Target and Whole Foods, as well as for in-app or

 How It Works